China to land first probe on moon this year

-BEIJING (Reuters) - China will land its first probe on the moon at the end of this year, state media reported on Wednesday, the next step in an ambitious space program which includes eventually building a space station.
+BEIJING, Aug 28 (Reuters) - China will land its first probe on the moon at the end of this year, state media reported on Wednesday, the next step in an ambitious space programme which includes eventually building a space station.

-In 2007, China launched its first moon orbiter, the Chang‘e One orbiter, named after a lunar goddess, which took images of the surface and analyzed the distribution of elements.
+In 2007, China launched its first moon orbiter, the Chang‘e One orbiter, named after a lunar goddess, which took images of the surface and analysed the distribution of elements.

 That launch marked the first step in China’s three-stage moon mission, to be followed by an unmanned moon mission and then the retrieval of lunar soil and stone samples around 2017.